Riverscapes/ConfinementTool/docs/index.md

-The Confinement Toolbox contains the Confinement Tool and Moving Window Tool for calculating confinement along a stream network.
+The Confinement Toolbox contains geoprocessing scripts for calculating confinement along a stream network.
 This tool is written in Python (2.7) for use in ArcGIS version 10.1.

 ## News